ZcashFoundation/GrantProposals-2018Q2/README.md

 ## Available Funding

-*At least $125k, possibly more with sponsorship with organizations outside of the Foundation.
+**$250,000 total**, with $125,000 funded by the Zcash Foundation and $125,000 funded by the [Blockchain Institute](http://blockchaininstitute.io/).
 This represents the total amount of grant funding available for all projects this round.
-These funds are considered "discretionary" for those that are academic researchers.*
+These funds are considered "discretionary" for those that are academic researchers.

 Note that—depending on your country of residence—taxes may be due on your grant award when they are received and/or when your ZEC is sold.